pivotal/docs-tap/getting-started/air-gap-workload.hbs.md

     kubectl create secret generic custom-ca --from-file=caFile=CA_PATH -n NAMESPACE
     ```

-2. (Optional) If you would like to pass in a git repository login credentials along with the CA certificate, create a file called git-credentials.yaml similar to the following example:
+2. (Optional) To pass in  login credentials for a Git repository along with the CA certificate, create a file called git-credentials.yaml.
+For example:

     ```yaml
     apiVersion: v1